Last updated 20 May 2022

-The time within which an application for a statutory order of review under s 26 of the Judicial Review Act 1991 (Qld) (Judicial Review Act) must be made is normally 28 days after the decision is made.
+The time within which an application for a statutory order of review under pt 3 of the Judicial Review Act 1991 (Qld) (Judicial Review Act) must be made is normally 28 days after the decision is made (s 26 Judicial Review Act).
 If, however, the decision does not set out the reasons for the decision, the application must be made within 28 days from the day on which a written statement of reasons is given to the applicant.
 The position is similar under s 11 of the Commonwealth Administrative Decisions (Judicial Review) Act 1977 (Cth).

 The court has a discretion to permit an applicant to lodge the application within such further time as the court allows, although an applicant would need to show the court good reason for the delay before it would allow a late application.